 The wind and solar sectors are growing at an exponential rate, far faster than anyone had previously imagined.
 Prices for renewable power generation are plummeting, in many cases providing a cheaper alternative for utilities than traditional coal or natural gas plants.
-By 2020 we estimate that approximately 12.5% of the world’s energy will be supplied by renewable sources and this will rapidly increase as the societal costs of a carbon-based energy system are exposed, and the many benefits of renewable energy are finally recognized.
+In 2020 approximately 21% of global energy was met with renewables.
 Several studies show that a 100% renewable energy system will be significantly cheaper than our current system, unlocking trillions in additional GDP while stimulating the economy through millions of new jobs and billions of dollars in avoided climate and health costs.

 There will be opposition.
 Many governments are continuing to subsidize fossil fuel extraction and production (to the tune of an estimated $5 trillion per year) but the tide is turning.
 Trillions of dollars in capital are now moving out of fossil fuels and into renewables, and a growing momentum of countries, subnational governments, and cities are now committing to 100% renewable energy.
 The writing is on the wall, but it will take a massive public movement to overcome the inertia of an entrenched 19th century energy system based on the extraction and combustion of fossil fuels.

-The One Earth initiative had its roots in a 2014 grant to the Solutions Project, which underwrote a major scientific research project at Stanford University led by Mark Jacobson at the School of Earth, Energy and Environmental Sciences.
-In 2013 Jacobson made an important discovery while modeling California’s renewable energy potential -- that the State could in fact meet more than 99% of its project energy demand by balancing complementary wind, solar, hydro, and geothermal energy resources available regionally.
+One Earth had its roots in a 2014 grant to the Solutions Project, which underwrote a major scientific research project at Stanford University led by Mark Jacobson at the School of Earth, Energy and Environmental Sciences.
+In 2013 Jacobson made an important discovery while modeling California’s renewable energy potential -- that the State could, in fact, meet more than 99% of its project energy demand by balancing complementary wind, solar, hydro, and geothermal energy resources available regionally.
 The findings were published in 2014 as “A roadmap for repowering California for all purposes with wind, water, and sunlight.”

 The global study, published summer 2017, shows that even with rapid development, global energy demand would slightly decrease by 2050 due to end-use efficiency, avoidance of energy-intensive fossil fuel extraction, and net power reduction from improved energy output by electricity over combustion.
 In the study, projected end-use demand is shown to drop from 12.10 terawatts (TW) in 2012 to 11.96 TW in 2050.
 Most of this demand can be met through wind and solar.
 There would be no increase in major hydro projects, though existing dams could be retrofitted for greater efficiency.
 A small amount of geothermal, wind/tidal, and grid energy storage would be required to maintain a constant baseload of power.